platipodium/vinos/ReadMe.md

 ## Licenses

-The NetLogo model is copyrighted by [Helmholtz-Zentrum Hereon](https://www.hereon.de), [University of Hamburg](https://www.uni-hamburg.de), and [Hochschule Bremerhaven](https://www.hs-bremerhaven.de).
+The NetLogo model is copyrighted by [Helmholtz-Zentrum Hereon](https://www.hereon.de), [Universität Hamburg](https://www.uni-hamburg.de), and [Hochschule Bremerhaven](https://www.hs-bremerhaven.de).
 It is available under the open source Apache 2.0 license.
 You may freely use, distribute, and modify the model; if you do so, you must acknowledge us.
 Please find the full license terms under [./LICENSES/APACHE-2.0.txt](./LICENSES/APACHE-2.0.txt)